GarwelGarwel/SpaceAge/README.md

 For every celestial body, it tracks:
 - total number of landings (and, separately, crewed landings)
 - the masses of the heaviest vessels that landed on or orbited the celestial body
-- the first flybys, orbits, and landings on the body (crewed and overall)
+- the first flybys, orbits, landings, and flags on the body (crewed and overall)

 **Configuring your own achievements**